bogdanim36/ax-php-api/README.md

     - uri
     - file - file which contain model class
     - class - model class name
-    - authorized - true (default) is url must be authorized
+    - authorized - true (default) if url must be authorized
   - adding menu options if you want to create application menu on server side.
   - define a method for authorizing each uri.